 The process will start with an initial visit where dentist will discuss your options and what to expect.
 The dentist will also order some x-rays.
 You can expect the dentist to remove about 0.5mm of the enamel of your tooth as an initial preparatory step.
 This is a mandatory step to make space for the veneer to fit in.

 If you are getting temporary veneers, it’ll take just a single visit.
 For permanent veneers, the dentist will take an impression of your teeth to create a mold.
 The mold will be sent to the laboratory and the veneers will be prepared in a couple of weeks and you’ll be given temporary veneers to wear till then.

 Next, you’ll be called in for a trial run with your new veneers.
 Once approved, veneers will be adjusted and applied to the tooth by using a cementing agent.
 To accelerate the adhesion process, UV light will be used.
 Your dentist will guide you about the care and follow-up visits.

 The cost depends on how extensive the treatment is and which type of veneers have you chosen.
 You can expect spending $250 per tooth while getting composite veneers which can last about 6 years.
 In the case of porcelain ones, you can expect them to be about $1000 per tooth which will last a decade or more.

 Getting veneers is a painless process but some people might experience some discomfort.
 You will not feel anything during the treatment, and the initial gum sensitivity will subside soon afterward.

-Talk with your local Queen Creek dentist to see if veneers are a right fit for you!
+Talk with your local Queen Creek Dental Office to see if veneers are a right fit for you!